 - Ability to work 12-14 hours per day, including day, evening, and weekend shifts

 Student Truck Driver Positions at XPO Logistics

 If you don’t meet the licensure and endorsement requirements outlined above, you can still pursue an XPO truck driver career.
 XPO Logistics offers company-paid CDL A training with no tuition and the ability to earn a paycheck for all training hours while attending the company’s CDL Driver School.
 This is a great way for aspiring CDL A drivers to gain the license and valuable on-the-job experience to begin their careers as competent truck drivers at XPO Logistics.
 Graduates are offered a job with XPO Logistics.

-Student truck drivers receive free training while earning around $18.33 per hour.
+Student truck drivers receive free training while earning a smaller salary than a full-fledged driver.
 The seven-week course provides classroom education and hands-on driving experience that gives students everything they need to test for their Class A CDL with endorsements.

 New drivers who already have their CDL but need more training can pursue the five-week CDL Finishing Program to gain knowledge and skills and earn endorsements.